emqx/emqx-docs/en_US/development/c.md

 ## Paho C Usage example

 For detailed descriptions of the comparison, download, and usage of the two MQTT client libraries related to the C language, please move to the project homepage to view.
-This example contains the complete code of the Paho C  in C language connecting to the EMQX Broker, sending and receiving messages:
+This example contains the complete code of the Paho C  in C language connecting to the EMQX, sending and receiving messages:

 ```c
 #include "stdio.h"